egasimus/glagol/README.md

 exposes the up-to-date value via the global `_` and `__` objects (corresponding to your filesystem's `.` and `..`, relative to the current file).

+This leaves a lot of space in the nutshell.
+Head on to the [guide](https://github.com/egasimus/glagol/blob/master/doc/guide.md) for a full tutorial.

 ## Behind the scenes

 The set of globals available in each file's context is artificially reduced.